Our funding

 In spring 2023, Nick Bradshaw undertook a CAPES PrInt visiting professorship to the Federal University of São Paulo (UNIFESP), in Brazil, funded by the Brazilian government.
 This involved teaching two courses, on communication in English and mental illness research, as well as working on collaborative research with Prof Mirian Hayashi.

-The Bradshaw group has also recently won a bilateral project from the Ministry of Science and Education (MZO) for travel to support collaborative research with Prof Alja Videtič Paska from the University of Ljubljana.
+The Bradshaw group has also recently won a bilateral project from the Ministry of Science, Education & Youth (MZOM) for travel to support collaborative research with Prof Alja Videtič Paska from the University of Ljubljana.
 Together, we will investigate protein aggregates as potential biomarkers for suicidal tendency.

 Equipment grants